sanchit097/bank-accounts/README.md

 # [**Unit Testing**]()

 As there is not much logic in the service.
-I have decided to only write some unit test for controller and service class and test coverage is not done. instead have added integration test (API testing) which can be found inside test package IT folder.
+I have decided to only write some unit test for controller and service class and test coverage is not done, instead have added integration test (API testing) which can be found inside test package IT folder.

 Command mvn clean install would have failed test because integration tests required running service instance.
 Thus first start the service and then run the tests using below